-Let's go to Ephesians 6-where it talks about these powers and it talks about the darkness.
-And boy, I tell you, there's never been a time when we have seen this happen as it is happening right today.
-Ephesians $6:10{[transcriber's correction]}$ : "Finally, my brethren, be strong in the Lord... [and that's the whole thing John is trying to tell us in 1-Johnwe're going to see how absolutely perfectly all the writings of the Gospel fit together.] ...Finally, my brethren, be strong in the Lord, and in the might of His strength."
+Eph.
+6 talks about these powers and it talks about the darkness.
+I tell you, there's never been a time when we have seen this happen as it is happening right today.

+Ephesians 6:10[transcriber's correction]: "Finally, my brethren, be strong in the Lord..."
+That's the whole thing John is trying to tell us in 1-John-we're going to see how absolutely perfectly all the writings of the Gospel fit together.

-Brethren, let's all do that and be strong in the Lord and the power of His might.
+"...and in the might of His strength" (v 10).
+Brethren, let's all do that!

 There are a lot of brethren that need to be turned back to God.
 There are a lot of brethren that need to be healed.
-And I think that if we're going to be 'walking in the Light' that God is going to be with us and there will be those things.
+I think that if we're going to be 'walking in the Light' that God is going to be with us and there will be those things.
 There will be the healings.
 There will be the interventions.

 I saw a special on this Peter Pop-off.
-Have you ever heard of Peter Popoff?
-Well, Peter Pop-off was an evangelist, and when he preached he 'popped off.'
+Have you ever heard of Peter Pop-off?
+Well, Peter Pop-off was an evangelist, and when he preached he 'popped' off.'
 He had healing campaigns.
 They finally caught him because he 'popped offed' once too much.
 But his wife, Mrs. Pop-off would be back of the stage and she would have these little introductory cards that everyone filled out with the name and the address and their telephone number-and if they came because they needed to be healed, what illness they had.
 And she was back there 'popping off' to Pop-off and telling him the names over a wireless radio that he had in his ear.
 And he would be out there and he would 'pop-off' the name of the individual; and "pop-off" their sickness; walk up there, lay hands on them, pop them off and knock them on the floor.
 It was amazing!

 So there was this one mailman, and he says, 'I'm going to catch me a pop-off.'
-So he and his friends got these radio detecting things and picked up the conversation from Mrs. Pop-off who is popping-off to Mr. Pop-off and they caught him popping-off.
+He and his friends got these radio detecting things and picked up the conversation from Mrs. Pop-off who is popping-off to Mr. Pop-off and they caught him popping-off.
 And what they would do-he even shaved his head and put on different disguises-he would go into where he was meeting, he would fill out a card with a different name, a different address, and he would fake all of this.
-And sure enough, he got called three different times.
-And people look at that and think that that is what religion is all about.
-And then you get these exposés to show that Pop-off was a pop-off and in his popping-off it was a fakeoff.
+Sure enough, he got called three different times.
+People look at that and think that that is what religion is all about.
+And then you get these exposés to show that Pop-off was a pop-off and in his popping-off it was a fake-off.
 Not the truth.

-And so, when I read something like this, brethren, where it says: 'Finally, my brethren, be strong in the Lord, and in the power of his might.'
-I just pray, brethren, that God will give us the capacity to do the things in healing and in serving-that the people can truly be healed, because there are a lot of people who are sick.
+When I read something like this, brethren, where it says: "F Finally, my brethren, be strong in the Lord and in the might of His strength"; I just pray, brethren, that God will give us the capacity to do the things in healing and in serving-that the people can truly be healed, because there are a lot of people who are sick.
 There are a lot of people who have broken hearts.
 There are a lot of people who are dispirited.
-And they need help and they need healing.
+They need help and they need healing.
 But it can only come if we're strong in the Lord.